tillt/docker-kdc/README.md

 ./kdc start
 ```

-On OSX, this step start by setting up the VM (via boot2docker).
-The container is started in detached mode, allowing you to keep on working with this shell without having to fork another process.
+On OSX, this step starts by setting up the VM (via boot2docker).
+Then, on all host systems, the container is started in detached mode, allowing you to keep on working with this shell without having to fork another process.
 The container name is directly derived from the hostname supplied via the configuration (see [Configuration](#configuration)).

 ###Prepare the environment